 NORC was engaged by AERA and the Spencer Foundation to conduct a survey of early career doctorates and doctoral students about the impact of COVID-19 on their lives.
 The survey gathered useful, representative data to better understand and support this population, on experiences such as:

 - How research topics and priorities have been shaped by the COVID-19 pandemic

-- what personal and professional challenges are present or could emerge;
+- What personal and professional challenges occurred or could emerge

-- expectations for future career paths and timelines; and
+- What are their expectations for future career paths and timelines

 Frequently Asked Questions